 A: Some are and some aren’t.
 Certainly, if you need a wheelchair accessible walk in tub, there are plenty on the market.
 If you are unsure whether a tub is wheelchair accessible, look for things like the height of the seat and the direction the door opens.
 On a wheelchair accessible tub, the seat should be a little lower than normal to facilitate a smooth transfer from chair to seat.
 And the door should open outward so that it doesn’t interfere with that chair to seat and seat to wheelchair transfer.

 Q: Do all walk in tubs have jets?

-A: Most do but jets are not a prerequisite for a walk in tub.
-Still, if you are going to invest in one it doesn’t really make sense not to avail yourself of some water or air jets.
+A: Most do, but jets are not a prerequisite for a walk in tub.
+Still, if you are going to invest in one, it doesn’t make sense not to avail yourself of some water or air jets.
 Simply because there is bound to come a time when you will want them.
 There may also come a time when you need them to help you recover from an illness or injury.
 Just remember, there are two types of jets.
-Air jets are used to enable aromatherapy and water jets to produce a soothing massage-like effect.
+Those used to enable aromatherapy and those that produce a soothing massage-like effect.